A Newcomers Guide to Buying Your First Swiss Luxury Watch

 Lastly, the brand and dealer network are important.
 Mechanical watches require service every three (3) to ten (10) years and a good dealer who has access to either the manufacturer service center, or a watchmaker who has access to your brands parts is important.
 Unfortunately, there are not parts warehouses or parts networks as developed as the auto industry.

-Answering these questions first will help you narrow down the type and brand and cut through the smoke and mirrors that are all too common in the watch industry.
+Hopefully, using this guide to buy your first Swiss luxury watch has helped answer your questions and helped you narrow down the type and brand, cutting through the smoke and mirrors that are all too common in the watch industry.